dmonlineuk/dmonlineuk.github.io/_posts/2024-06-29-my-adventures-in-arch-linux.md

 ## My Adventures in Arch Linux

 So, what do you do when you are excited by the recent improvements in the Linux-gaming scene, and don't want to miss out?
-And what about when you are wanting to ditch windows anyway?
+Considering you want to ditch Microsoft Windows anyway...

-Well, time to seriously investigate how I may be able to daily drive a Linux distribution.
+Well, time to seriously investigate the feasibility of daily driving a Linux distribution.

 _Which one?_

-That's a question I keep struggling with!
-At least as a non-enterprise Microsoft user, you either choose Home or Professional, 10 or 11.
+That's a question I struggle with.
+For what it's worth, as a non-enterprise Microsoft user, you either choose Home or Professional, 10 or 11.
 But Linux...

 ...and then, does it even _have_ to be Linux?
 Why not a unix like Solaris, or one of the BSD OS flavours?